Cat-sushi/fmatch/README.md

 http :4049/restart
 ```

-This make the server reload the database, reread configurations and settings, and purge the result chache.
+This makes the server reload the database, reread configurations and settings, and purge the result chache.

 ### Normalize text as a join key with other properties of the denial lists